 often unconventional approaches that can be applied to a broad set of areas including computer vision,

-machine learning, human biometrics, computational linguistics, and even literary study.
+machine learning, human biometrics, and the digital humanities.
 Specifically, my work is